Tauseef-Hilal/Pathfinding-Visualizer/README.md

 # Pathfinder

-Pathfinder visualization with Python and Pygame
+Pathfinder visualization with Python and Pygame.